DCAN-Labs/SwipesForScienceToolkit/data/README.md

     - count: number of swipes
  - userSeenSamples
     - user id: dictionary of all samples that a user has swiped
-        - sample id: 1 or 0 indicating pass or fail respectively
+        - sample id: count of times sample was seen
  - users: (This field can likely be ignored)
     - user id:
         - admin: If admin of site or not